 \textbf{Temporal Changes of Dimensions.} Figure~\ref{fig:Dimensions} shows how dimensions evolve in our data.
-Across all posts labeled as \textit{Trust}, \textit{Distrust}, and \textit{Both}, as shown in the Figure, \textit{Competence} is the most dominant, maintaining the highest prevalence across the entire timeline.
+Among dimensions of \textit{Trust}, \textit{Competence} is the most dominant, maintaining the highest prevalence across the entire timeline.
 This suggests that perceptions of whether GenAI can effectively perform tasks are the central lens through which trust is framed. \textit{Familiarity} also remains consistently high, indicating that repeated exposure and growing experience with these systems reinforce \textit{Trust} over time. \textit{Reliability} appears somewhat lower but still steady, pointing to its importance as a complementary indicator of technical soundness. \textit{Integrity}, \textit{Transparency}, and \textit{Benevolence} remain marginal throughout.
 Their relative flatness across the timeline shows that while ethical values are present in discourse, they play a secondary role compared to functionality and user experience in social media discourse.
-The \textit{Distrust} dimensions show greater volatility. \textit{Unreliability} and \textit{Incompetence} dominate this category, reflecting sustained concerns with system accuracy and task performance. \textit{Opaqueness} and \textit{Deception} also show modest rises over time, which can point to ongoing worries about transparency and hallucination.
+The \textit{Distrust} dimensions show greater volatility and relatively lower presence in the data. \textit{Unreliability} and \textit{Incompetence} dominate this category, reflecting sustained concerns with system accuracy and task performance. \textit{Opaqueness} and \textit{Deception} also show modest rises over time, which can point to ongoing worries about transparency and hallucination.
 In contrast, \textit{Malevolence} and \textit{Dishonesty} remain minimal throughout, rarely gaining traction even in periods of heightened public debate.